 It’s the End of the PXR Challenge as We Know It (and I feel fine)

-By Jon Swain, Maria Castellanos, and Hugo MacDermott-Opeskin
+Authors: Jon Swain, Maria Castellanos, and Hugo MacDermott-Opeskin

 PXR (pregnane X receptor) induction is usually discovered in mid- to late-stage lead optimization, pumping the brakes on a drug discovery program only after considerable time and money have already been spent.
 As a master xenobiotic sensor, PXR is directly involved in the upregulation of critical drug-metabolizing enzymes and transporters, such as CYP3A4, which metabolizes approximately 50% of all marketed drugs.